 - Victim details, i.e. full name, date of birth, relationship to offender;

 - Current relevance of the offence, including known or likely contact with children.

 This will enable those undertaking a Section 47 Enquiry to have access to the full facts so that the decision-making process can operate effectively.

-The MAPPA SMB and the NSCB have an agreement in place to ensure there is effective cooperation and communication between the SMB and NSCB and a clear understanding of responsibilities in respect of MAPPA.
+The MAPPA SMB and the NSCP have an agreement in place to ensure there is effective cooperation and communication between the SMB and NSCP and a clear understanding of responsibilities in respect of MAPPA.